Paladino-Langworthy race dominates Primary Day conversation

 "He's a Buffalo guy," voter Rick Bittner said of Paladino.
 Asked about the inflammatory comments the candidate has made – and backtracked from – Bittner dismissed them.
 "It's just stuff the left makes up," he said.

-Fellow Lancaster resident Mike Emser bemoaned the verbal sparring of the Paladino vs. Langworthy race.
+Fellow Lancaster resident Mike Emser bemoaned the verbal sparring between the Paladino and Langworthy camps.

 "I wish they would have focused more on issues instead of one hiring wacky people and the other using money the wrong way – just real in-the-trench dirty politics stuff," Emser said.